 Comedian’s right to freedom of expression

-PILN lawyers Dr Michael Camilleri and Dr Cedric Mifsud are representing comedian Daniel Xuereb in a criminal case, after River of Love pastor Gordon Manché filed a police report for something the comedian said during one of his comedy shows.
+PILN lawyers Dr Michael Camilleri and Dr Cedric Mifsud facilitated the acquittal of comedian Daniel Xuereb in the criminal court, after River of Love pastor Gordon Manché filed a police report against Xuereb in relation to something the comedian said during one of his comedy shows.

 CASE ONGOING